Hurricanes

 - Check mobile home tie-downs.

-- Stock up on canned provisions.
+- Stock up on canned food and restock your emergency kit.

 - Check supplies of special medicines and drugs.